Optimality-Based Control Space Reduction for Infinite-Dimensional Control Spaces: Reduced-order models ( ) with control- and state-space reduction

 We infer from \textbf{(A1)} and \textbf{(A2)} that there exists a unique solution $p=p(y)\in W(0,T)$ for any $y\in L^2(0,T;V)$.
 Therefore, the minimizer $\bar u $ is characterized by the first-order sufficient optimality condition

-where the optimal adjoint state $\bar p=p(\bar y)\in W(0,T)$ is given as the solution of \eqref{eq:FOMadjoint} for the optimal state $\bar y=y(\bar u)$, solving \eqref{eq:FOM_PDE} for $u = \bar u$. \begin{remark} For the construction of the reduced control space $U_r$ below, the operator $B$ in \eqref{eq:FOM_PDE} is chosen to be time-independent.
+where the optimal adjoint state $\bar p=p(\bar y)\in W(0,T)$ is given as the solution of \eqref{eq:FOMadjoint} for the optimal state $\bar y=y(\bar u)$, solving \eqref{eq:FOM_PDE} for $u = \bar u$. {Note that in \eqref{eq:FOM_optcond}, $\calJ_U^{-1}$ denotes the {Riesz} isomorphism on the control space $U$ as introduced in Section \ref{subsec:intro:notation}.} \begin{remark} For the construction of the reduced control space $U_r$ below, the operator $B$ in \eqref{eq:FOM_PDE} is chosen to be time-independent.
 However, as can be seen in \eqref{eq:keyequality} below, it can have an affine time-dependent structure, e.g., $B(t)=b(t)B$ for some $b\in L^\infty(0,T;\R)$.
-In this case, \eqref{eq:coercivity} can be replaced by the Garding inequality without loss of generality (w.l.o.g.). $\Diamond$ \end{remark}
+In this case, \eqref{eq:coercivity} can be replaced by the Garding inequality without loss of generality (w.l.o.g.), that is, with the existence of $\eta_V>0$ and $\eta_H\geq 0$, such that

+Further, the framework developed below directly applies to more general observation operators $C\in L^\infty(0,T;\calL(H,\tilde H))$ for some output Hilbert space $\tilde H$.
+Incorporating maximal parabolic regularity theory and interpolation-space embeddings can enable the use of more general observation operators $C$. \end{remark}